The term Israel means “to struggle with God” (Yisra-El). Israel is…

 Israel: Ways to Get There

-I have been to Israel twice.
-Once on vacation with my wife and friends (including the before mentioned professor Benjamin Kweskin and his wife Whitney).
+I have been to Israel twice and hope to go more often post-pandemic.
+My first trip was on vacation with my wife and friends.
 The other as a tour co-leader for Honeymoon Israel on a Richmond trip.
+Kudos to our local Jewish Community Federation of Richmond for supporting this great effort to connect interfaith couples with Israel.

 The following are some ways you can get to Israel without breaking the bank.
 Note that some of these will have particular religious or political leanings, so “buyer beware”.
 Every trip has an agenda, stated or otherwise.
-That’s why I (Rabbi Patrick) recommend putting together your own trip, connecting with local Israelis and Palestinians, and getting a sense of what life is really like in the most hotly contested piece of real estate in the world.
+That’s why I (Rabbi Patrick) recommend putting together your own trip, connecting with local Israelis and Palestinians, and getting a sense of what life is really like in the land that inspires many.

 - Birthright Israel